Browse Designs

 the Greek goddess of the moon, Diana Nemorensis was known as "Diana of the Grove"

-Artemis was also called Limnatis, "Lady of the Lake"
+Artemis was sometimes called Limnatis, "Lady of the Lake"

 Excalibur, forged on the Isle of Avalon Large PosTeR